USRA-STI/gdt-fermi/docs/missions/fermi/gbm/saa.rst

 .. image:: saa_figs/saafig1.png

 The SAA region in this plot is marked in red.
-For more details on customizing these plots, including the SAA region, see :ref:`Plotting Spacecraft in Earth Orbit`.
+For more details on customizing these plots, including the SAA region, see :external:ref:`Plotting Spacecraft in Earth Orbit<plot-earthplot>`.

 Reference/API
 =============